-Training to be conducted: Qualcomm, Bytedance, Tencent, Nokia List of volunteers TBA
+Training to be conducted: Qualcomm, Bytedance, Tencent, Nokia, OPPO

 Cross-check of training: multiple runs of training by different companies and testing cross-check after each training stage.

 Notes: 1) Difference between different runs of training to be reported to the group and be considered as negligible performance deviation (gain below this deviation cannot be considered as argument for filter architecture modification).
 2) EE1-0 is common reference point for all tests targeting improvement of high operation point NN-filter.